 After taking out the motherboard, we can see the heat pipe on the middle frame.
 The heat-conducting silicone grease is applied to the CPU on the motherboard.

-Its battery can also be taken out.
-This battery has a capacity of 3010mAh and supports 24W fast charge technology.
+Its battery can also be removed.
+It has a capacity of 3010mAh and supports 24W fast charge technology.

-The phone’s middle frame can be seen after the motherboard and the battery are removed.
-Its middle frame adopts aluminum alloy, which is quite light.
-At present, many smartphones adopt this material for their middle frame.
+After the motherboard and battery are removed, the phone’s middle frame can be seen.
+It is made of aluminum alloy, which is quite light.
+At present, many smartphones use this material for their middle frame.

 There is an aperture in the middle frame.
 Here is the under-screen fingerprint reader.
 Meizu intentionally rotates the fingerprint read sensor with 13.7 degrees to erase moiré.

 The heat pipe is embedded in the middle frame.
-A copper sheet is designed in the place where the heat pipe meets the CPU to increase the heat dissipation area.
+To increase the heat dissipation area, a copper sheet is designed where the heat pipe meets the CPU.
 Meizu has customized the heat pipe, which has a thickness of 0.4mm.
 The vapor inside the heat pipe will take away the heat generated on the motherboard at critical temperature.
 The vapor will liquefy when the temperature drops.
 In this way, the phone will have better heat dissipation performance.

 Except for aluminum alloy, the phone’s middle frame also contains copper foil.
-The copper foil can absorb heat on the motherboard to achieve a good heat dissipation effect.
+The copper foil can absorb heat from the motherboard to achieve a good heat dissipation effect.

 The earphones are placed in the top slot.
 This design suits Meizu’s simple and symmetric style.